UniqueParihar123/HelloAndroid/README.md

 # HelloAndroid

-This application is a part of Android-Basic-Course and it's card(Only layout) of Udacity.
+Hello Android is an Mobile application which is a Business Card of Udacity and it a part of exercise in Google-Udacity Programme.